Canonical Tag – Search Engine Answers To Canonical Problems

 The two URLs are nearly identical to each other, except that Nelvana_Limited, the first URL, contains a brief message near its heading.
 It’s a good example of using this feature.
 With rel=”canonical”, properties of the two URLs are consolidated in our index and search results display wikia.com’s intended version.

-Ready to chat about how to resolve
+how to resolve

 Canonical issue ?